emrergin/prudencetemperance/README.md

 - For multiple components referencing the same functions, Composition API is a better fit.
 - There is no universally consistent way to send data if the user just prefers to exit.
     - https://volument.com/blog/sendbeacon-is-broken
+- An image is rendered inline by default, thus have extra space below it to account for descenders.

 ## Thanks